telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/editing/using-remote-validation-in-grid.md

     ```

-### Limitations:
+## Known Limitations

-* Using Remote Validation with Batch (InCell) edit mode is not supported because the InCell editing handles the blur event of the input element to close the cell for editing and since the Remote Validation is async operation, the cell will be closed before the response.
+* The batch (incell) edit mode does not support remote validation.
+The reason for that is that in the incell edit mode, the handling of the input element's `blur` event closes the cell for editing.
+On the other hand, the remote validation is an async operation which means that the cell will be closed before the response.

-* With PopUp or InLine edit modes, if the user blurs the editor for a field with Remote Validation and clicks on the Update button before the response from the Remote Validation, the update/create operation will be performed with the invalid value.
-This means that in order to ensure a valid entry, the same rule from the Remote Validation should be included in the server validation as well.
+* If the user blurs the field editor by using remote validation in the popup or inline edit mode and then clicks on the **Update** button before the response from the remote validation arrives, the `update` or `create` operation will be performed with an invalid value.
+To ensure a valid entry, include the remote validation rule in the server validation.

 ## See Also